temporalio/documentation/docs/node/hello-world.md

 # Hello world

 In this tutorial we'll go over the different components that make up a Temporal project.
-To set it up see the [getting started](./getting-started) instuctions.
+All of the code in this page is included in our package initializer, set it up using the [getting started](./getting-started) instructions.

 The SDK steers developers to write their Workflows and Activities in TypeScript but vanilla JS is also supported.
 All examples in the documentation are written in TypeScript.